iMakishi/Hangman/README.md

 ### Welcome to Hangman

-Forget about the chalkboard, enjoy playing with your friends at the same time this version of Hangman in a PC.
+Forget about the chalkboard, enjoy playing this version of Hangman, with your friends at the same time in a PC.

 ### About